 2. Optimizely

 Optimizely is a comprehensive digital experience platform that provides web and feature experimentation capabilities, content management, and advanced personalization engines.
-It supports omnichannel experimentation across mobile and OTT platforms, which allows businesses to optimize experiences across various channels.
-Project management capabilities are available on both client and server-side testing.
+Its project management capabilities are available on both client and server-side testing.
 Additionally, Optimizely integrates a Customer Data Platform (CDP) to centralize and harmonize customer data.

 Tool information: